Canvey Island Beach

 Dogs friendly beach?

 Between September to March dogs can be walked along the whole beach.
 Dogs are not allowed on the beach in areas near to the Paddling Pool and adjacent to the beach areas (approximately from the Concorde Café to Labworth Café).
-Dogs are allowed on other
+Dogs are allowed on ot

 - Amusement arcade